Search results for:

-The California-based security firm Sucuri reports that approximately “162,000 legitimate WordPress sites” have been hijacked by hackers and connected to “a criminal botnet” which forces each to launch “distributed denial-of-service (DDoS) attacks“, according to an article published by the V3.CO.UK website.
-The firm confirms that the hackers were successful at mounting this attack by exploiting “a well-known flaw in WordPress code“, according to the article.
+The California-based security firm Sucuri reports that approximately "_162,000 legitimate WordPress sites_" have been hijacked by hackers and connected to "_a criminal botnet_" which forces each to launch "_distributed denial-of-service (DDoS) attacks_, "according to an article published by the V3.CO.UK website.
+According to the article, the firm confirms that the hackers were successful at mounting this attack by exploiting "_a well-known flaw in WordPress code_, "according to the article.

-Arbor Networks’ solutions architect Gary Sockrider was also quoted in the article to say,“It’s not uncommon that cyber criminals use PHP web application servers as bots in the attacks.
+Arbor Networks' solutions architect Gary Sockrider was also quoted in the article to say, "It's not uncommon that cybercriminals use PHP web application servers as bots in the attacks.
 Many WordPress sites, often using the out-of-date TimThumb plugin, were compromised in the past – the same happened to Joomla and other PHP-based applications.
-Attackers usually target unmaintained servers to which the attackers upload PHP web shells and then use those shells to further deploy attack tools.
-Attackers connect to the tools either directly or through intermediate servers, proxies or scripts.”
+Attackers usually target unmaintained servers to which the attackers upload PHP web shells and then use those shells to deploy attack tools further.
+Attackers connect to the tools either directly or through intermediate servers, proxies or scripts."

 Written by Bryon Turcotte / March 12, 2014